D.I.Why? When financial advice costs less than Doing It Yourself

 Flat adviser fees

-We make no apologies that the majority of the fees the client will now be paying will go to the adviser.
+We make no apologies for the fact that the majority of the fees the client will now be paying will go to the adviser.
 We feel this is where the real value will be added, with investments (as mentioned above) and platforms being commoditised.
-For this client, we are charging a flat fee of £7,200 a year, increasing with inflation.
+For this client, we are charging a flat fee of £7,200 per year, which will increase with inflation.
 We feel this removes as many biases as possible (there is no conflict-free fee model!).
-We wrote about some of these biases in our guide to financial adviser fees, a key one being that with the flat fee model, the adviser doesn't get paid less if the client starts spending their money in retirement (it's something we actively encourage).
+We wrote about some of these biases in our guide to financial adviser fees, a key one being that, under the flat-fee model, the adviser doesn't get paid less if the client starts spending their money in retirement (which we actively encourage).
 An adviser charging on a conventional percentage-based model will have this (potential) conflict.

 Conclusion